 Our Mission is to share the enjoyment and importance of living in harmony with nature by providing eco-educational experiences to engage the community in: balancing human needs with the needs of nature in our everyday lives •discovering plants, animals and water life •becoming stewards of our water, land and air •working toward a sustainable ecosystem for future generations.
 Mieke Schipper and her family have donated a conservation easement agreement to the Kawartha Land Trust on their Pigeon Lake property.
 The property is home to outdoor education with 7 kms of public trails that run through the forests and shoreline.

 Impact 32 is a volunteer steering committee made up of local business owners and community organizers.
 We impact the growth of Bobcaygeon’s year-round economic development and community beautification for the benefit of all residents, businesses and tourists.
 We identifiy, organize, promote and raise funds for community based initiatives.
 Impact 32 initiated this year's Communities in Blooms entry, taking on the role of co-ordinating local groups and submitting the official entry.
 Impact 32 volunteers are all donating their time and skills to the project.
-Primary Co-ordinator is Ann Adare and Communicator/Webbie is Bonnie Harris.
-Impact 32's Vibrant Village team is dedicated to making Communities in Bloom a vibrant and beautiful experience -- you'll see their contributions all over town (think paddles, mural, hanging baskets and much more).
+Primary Co-ordinator is Ann Adare, Communicator & Webbie is Bonnie Harris, and Photo Artist is Michele Dames.
+Impact 32's Vibrant Village team is also dedicated to making Communities in Bloom a vibrant and beautiful experience -- you'll see their contributions all over town (think paddles, mural, hanging baskets and much more).

 Kawartha Land Trust Big (Boyd/Chiminis) Island